FCN Around the World

 - Celebrates the diversity of parish nurse programs across Canada.

-- To develop parish nursing as a health and ministry resource within Canada.
+- To develop parish nursing as a faith and health ministry resource within Canada.

-- To provide parish nurse resources by providing centralized information about Parish Nursing Ministry development in Canada through newsletters, website and contact information.
+- To provide centralized information about parish nursing advancement and growth opportunities in Canada and internationally through newsletters, website and contact information.

-- To secure financial sustainability for the organization and promote the funding of the parish nursing ministry.
+- To secure financial sustainability for the association.

 As stated in the bylaws of CAPNM incorporated in December 2001 and revised in May 2003